 This grant is named after the late Vice Admiral Edwin B. Hooper, USN, a former director of naval history, for his great contributions to naval history.
 By helping to defray the costs of travel, living expenses, and document duplications related to the research process, the grant is intended to assist a scholar in the research and writing of a book or article that significantly enhances knowledge of U.S. naval history.
+Applicants in this category are encouraged to read the historiographical essays in NHHC’s series on Needs and Opportunities in the Modern History of the U.S. Navy.
 Since 1988, NHHC has supported research of more than 50 grant recipients.

 This scholarship is named in honor of the late Rear Admiral Samuel Eliot Morison, USNR, an eminent naval and maritime historian and winner of the Pulitzer Prize.
 The scholarship provides a cash award to an active duty commissioned officer of the U.S. Navy or the U.S. Marine Corps with demonstrated leadership potential and high academic qualifications who is already pursuing graduate study in history, international relations, or a related field.
 The award is to help pay for expenses related to research, travel, and the purchase of books or other educational materials related to the officer’s program of study.
 Initiated in 1993, the scholarship has been awarded to 22 researchers.